Shin Anjō Station: Platforms

-Adjacent stations

 Station history

 The station opened on 1 June 1923, as Imamura Station (今村駅, Imamura-eki) on the privately owned Aichi Electric Railway, which was acquired by the Meitetsu Group on 1 August 1935.
 The station was renamed Shin Anjo on 1 May 1970.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 22,864 passengers daily (boarding passengers only).